 My father bought me a size five ball instead.
 I was so excited to score just one out of fifty attempted shots.

 I have been playing basketball for the past 18 years now, and I still love it.
 I even coach young kids how to play.
 When I started playing, basketball was a family activity, as my sister and two cousins started with me at the same time.
 But as the years went by, my teammates became my family, and my coach became my mentor.We used to travel to various cities around Syria to participate in championships and play against other clubs.
 I still remember my first trip with my team.
-I was about nine years old and it was to the city of Suwayda in southern Syria.
+I was about nine years old and it was to the city of Suwayda (As-Suwayda, also spelled Sweida or Swaida), in Southern Syria.
 Our coach was kind enough to take us around the city to look at the historical monuments and the black stones the city is famous for.
 Of course, we only got to do so after we drank our morning milk and ate the breakfast of champions.

 At the age of twelve, I was lucky enough to join the Damascus team.
 Two times a year, during the school break, we would go to a basketball camp and play against teams from other cities.
 Those camps went on until I finished high school.